-June is often thought of as the month to get married, with that in mind, we’re going to show you how easy it can be to change your name after your wedding.
-Many people feel that one spouse assuming the other’s last name is an old-fashioned and outdated tradition.
+Some people feel that one spouse assuming the other’s last name is an old-fashioned and outdated tradition.
 There are others that want to keep the tradition alive and change their names after saying, “I do.”

 Change your name soon after your marriage.

 Many states have time limits for a name change, make sure you know the time allotted in your home state.